Best things to do in Egypt

 Egyptian jewellery © Shutterstock

 Ready for a trip to Egypt?
-For more inspirational travel tips check our Rough Guide books.
-Also, read more about the best time to go and the best places to visit in Egypt.
-For inspiration use the itineraries from our local travel experts.
-A bit more hands-on, learn about getting there, getting around the country and where to stay once you are there.
+For more travel tips, check our Rough Guide books.
+Also, read about the best time to go and the best places to visit in Egypt.
+For ideas, use itineraries from our local travel experts.
+If you want to know more, learn about getting there, getting around the country, and where to stay once you arrive.

-If you prefer to plan and book your trip to Egypt without any effort and hassle, use the expertise of our local travel experts to make sure your trip will be just like you dream it to be.
+If you prefer to plan and book your trip to Egypt without any effort, use the expertise of our local travel experts to make sure your trip is just like you dream it to be.

 We may earn a commission when you click on links in this article, but this doesn’t influence our editorial standards.
 We only recommend services that we genuinely believe will enhance your travel experiences.